Psuedohim/Rowbot/README.md

 and simple.
 This will make code re-working in the future much easier and enjoyable.

+## Naming Conventions
+Folder names should follow the camelCase naming convention. (arduinoPrograms)

+File names should be all lowercase, words separated by underscores.
+(motor_settings.ino)

 ### Dependencies
 [opencv-python](https://github.com/skvark/opencv-python) and
 [Numpy](https://github.com/numpy/numpy) are dependencies for running the